CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 3.3 Consequence of Failure to Meet Minimum Volume

-If the Client fails to meet the Minimum Volume for any single billing cycle, the Company shall issue a written notice to the Client ("Performance Warning Notice") identifying the shortfall.
-If the Client fails to meet the Minimum Volume for two (2) consecutive billing cycles following the issue of a Performance Warning Notice, the Company shall, at its sole election and upon written notice to the Client, be entitled to exercise one or both of the following remedies:
+If the Client fails to meet the Minimum Volume for any single billing cycle, the Company shall issue a written Performance Warning Notice identifying the shortfall.
+If the Client fails to meet the Minimum Volume for two (2) consecutive billing cycles following the issue of that notice, the Company shall be entitled, at its sole election and upon written notice to the Client, to exercise one or both of the following remedies:

 3.4 No Entitlement to Exclusivity Refund

-The Client acknowledges that any premium paid in respect of Exclusive Territory Rights ("Exclusivity Premium"), where applicable, is non-refundable upon suspension or loss of Exclusivity under this Clause 3, as such premium is consideration for the period during which Exclusivity was granted, not a guarantee of its continuation.
+The Client acknowledges that any Exclusivity Premium paid is non-refundable upon suspension or loss of Exclusivity under this Clause 3, as it constitutes consideration for the period during which Exclusivity was granted — including the right to exclusive Towpal lead routing — not a guarantee of its continuation or of any particular volume of leads.

 3.5 Reinstatement